tmnguyen1403/CloudNative/kubernetes.md

 5. Install k3s - lightweight kubernete version - in the vagrant box
 6. Run `$ kubectl get no` to create a node

+## Create a test pod to test internal service connection
+$ kubectl run test-$RANDOM -n=demo --rm -it --image=alpine -- sh
+This command creates an interactive pod with random name.
+It will be deleted after exit.
+### Type $ exit to close the interactive shell